Daniel Anderson (musician)

 Daniel Robert Anderson (born March 3, 1986) is an American musician and record producer, and one of the founding members of the alternative rock band Idiot Pilot and dance/electronic band Glowbug.
 His side projects include Tarantula Tapes and the Ghost and the Grace.
 He is a multi-instrumentalist and vocalist.

 History

 In 2010, Anderson officially held the fifth highest score ever recorded on Nintendo's Tetris.
 He has a brief cameo in the season 8 episode of CSI: New York, "Kill Screen", which is about competitive gaming.

-Recently, Anderson recorded guitar on rapper Hyro Da Hero's upcoming album, Birth, School, Work, Death.
+Anderson recorded guitar on rapper Hyro Da Hero's 2011 album, Birth, School, Work, Death.

 On October 14, 2010, Anderson released an EP of electronic and dance music under the moniker, Glowbug.

 In late 2013, Anderson announced a musical collaboration with Lourdes Hernández of Russian Red, called Spectorize.